Trauma Therapy – How to Overcome a Painful Past and Create a Better Future

 - Anxious or stressed parents

 Once a traumatic event has occurred, it is normal and healthy for a person to experience grief or sadness for a certain period of time.
 However, some people develop distressing symptoms that persist for longer than they should.
+In California, property management cleaning usually is available at competitive prices.
 These symptoms end up overwhelming a person’s ability to live a normal and healthy life.
 Additionally, the symptoms do not seem to ease or wane as time goes on.
 They become a part of our personality, our belief system.

 Symptoms of Trauma may Include: